 “Luka, I want to know what you want to see,” he says honestly.

 I bite my lip nervously and look down at my take-out.
-I didn’t go to movies a lot, side effects of being a geek, Joel being my first date and not have a steady part-time job.
+I didn’t go to movies a lot, side effects of being a geek, Joel being my first date and not having a steady part-time job.

 “I don’t know,” I answered quietly losing interest in my food.